luciodale/fork/README.md

 #### Params

+`:form-id` makes fork aware of your form elements.
+If it is not specified, a random id will be generated and will be provided through the same `:form-id` key.
+It is mandatory to use it.

 `:path` lets you choose where to store your form global state in Re-frame.

 `:prevent-default?` does not automatically submit your form to the server.